-Artist: Jacopo Bassano (Jacopo da Ponte) (Italian, ca. 1510–1592)
+Artist: Jacopo Bassano (Jacopo da Ponte) (Italian, Bassano del Grappa ca. 1510–1592 Bassano del Grappa)

 Medium: Pastel with red chalk on laid light brown paper (formerly blue)

-sheet: 15 1/16 x 9 9/16 in.
+Dimensions: Sheet: 15 1/16 x 9 9/16 in.
 (38.3 x 24.3 cm)

 Credit Line: Purchase, Lila Acheson Wallace Gift, 1999

-Bassano, who led a prolific workshop employing his family, was the most innovative Venetian draftsman of the later sixteenth century.
-He was famous for his naturalism and for his daringly direct and painterly pastel technique, which was not unlike the way he wielded his brush on canvas.
-This mature work, among the most monumental surviving drawings, attains an extraordinary grandeur of expression.
-He first outlined the general forms of the two figures with long, jagged strokes of black pastel, varying the inflections of tone, and then worked in the colors.
-He pressed hard on the paper to create some accents of highly saturated hue.
+From the 1570's onward, Bassano's work would avidly be sought by Venetian collectors, and he was the leader of a great and prolific workshop employing his family.
+Yet the extant corpus of pastel drawings by Jacopo that is securely autograph is relatively small.Bassano's pastel drawing technique is most distinctive for its daringly direct, painterly application, not unlike the way he worked with the brush on canvas.
+This drawing is fully characteristic of Jacopo's mature style.
+He first outlined the general forms of the two figures with long, jagged strokes of black pastel, with varied inflections of tone, then working in the colors. he often pressed hard on the paper to create accents of highly saturated hue.